How to sell a service with uncertain outcomes: The single-parameter setting

 \section{The single-parameter setting}

 This section examines a fundamental special case of the general service provider problem in which each buyer type's valuation vector can be parametrized by single real-valued number.
+Such single-parameter preferences are well-studied in contract design problems \citep{alon2021contracts,li2022selling,chen2015complexity} as well as in broader economic settings \citep{mussa1978monopoly}.

-\begin{definition*}[Single-parameter setting] Buyer types are \emph{single-parameter} if each buyer type $t$'s valuation vector is characterized by a single parameter $\alpha^t>0$ such that $v^t_q = \alpha^t \cd v(q)$ for every $q$, where $v(q) \in \bR_{\ge 0}$ is the \emph{baseline} valuation for outcome $q$. \end{definition*}
+\begin{definition}[Single-parameter setting] Buyer types are \emph{single-parameter} if each buyer type $t$'s valuation vector is characterized by a single parameter $\alpha^t>0$ such that $v^t_q = \alpha^t \cd v(q)$ for every $q$, where $v(q) \in \bR_{\ge 0}$ is the \emph{baseline} valuation for outcome $q$. \end{definition}

 Since buyers with the same single parameter $\alpha$ have the same valuations and hence can be merged into one type, we can without loss of generality label the buyer types so that $\alpha^1 < \alpha^2 < \cds < \alpha^T$.
-Single-parameter preferences are well-studied in contract design problems \citep{alon2021contracts,li2022selling,chen2015complexity} as well as in broader economic settings.
-For example, the linear buyer utility function in \citet{mussa1978monopoly} is equivalent to the above single parameter setting.
 The main result of this section is that in the single-parameter setting, the maximum seller \emph{revenue} can be achieved by a single contract for all buyer types:

 \begin{theorem} The single-parameter setting admits a \emph{revenue}-maximizing menu that consists of a single contract for all buyer types.
 Moreover, this single contract can be computed in polynomial time in $T$, $\ab{A}$, and $\ab{Q}$. \end{theorem}